-6.5.2.
-Parents:
+6.5.2.Parents:

-Interviews with the mother, father and possibly their current partners take the longest in the assessment process.
+possibly their current partners take the longest in the assessment process.
 If the parents are still in a relationship, I will interview them separately and then jointly over anywhere from 3 to 7 hours.

+6.5.2.2.
 Standard areas of review include: